centrifugal/centrifugo/docs/content/server/authentication.md

 # Authentication

 When you are using [centrifuge](https://github.com/centrifugal/centrifuge) library from Go language you can implement any user authentication using middleware.
-In Centrifugo case you need to tell server who is connecting in well-known predefined way.
-This chapter will describe this mechanism.
+In Centrifugo case you need to tell a server who is connecting in well-known predefined way.
+This chapter describes a mechanism of authenticating user over JSON Web Token (JWT).

+!!!note
+    If you prefer to avoid using JWT then look at [the proxy feature](proxy.md).
+It allows proxying connection request from Centrifugo to your backend for authentication details.

-When connecting to Centrifugo client must provide connection JWT token with several predefined credential claims.
+Upon connecting to Centrifugo client must provide connection JWT with several predefined credential claims.
 If you've never heard about JWT before - refer to [jwt.io](https://jwt.io/) page.

-At moment **the only supported JWT algorithms are HMAC and RSA** - i.e. HS256, HS384, HS512, RSA256, RSA384, RSA512.
+At moment **the only supported JWT algorithms are HMAC, RSA and ECDSA** - i.e. HS256, HS384, HS512, RSA256, RSA384, RSA512, EC256, EC384, EC512.
 This can be extended later.
 RSA algorithm is available since v2.3.0 release.
+ECDSA algorithm is available since v2.8.2 release.

 We will use Javascript Centrifugo client here for example snippets for client side and [PyJWT](https://github.com/jpadilla/pyjwt) Python library to generate connection token on backend side.